Neurohypophyseal Diabetes InsipidusSymptoms, Doctors, Treatments, Advances & More

 Reading Hospital Endocrinology & Diabetes Center Wyomissing

 .
 Dr. Gabriely is rated as a Distinguished provider by MediFind in the treatment of Neurohypophyseal Diabetes Insipidus.
-His top areas of expertise are Low Blood Sugar, Hyperparathyroidism, Thyroid Cancer, and Anaplastic Thyroid Cancer.
+He is also highly rated in 59 other conditions, according to our data.
+His clinical expertise encompasses Low Blood Sugar, Hyperparathyroidism, Thyroid Cancer, and Anaplastic Thyroid Cancer.
+Dr. Gabriely is board certified in American Board Of Internal Medicine.

-Mirjam Crain-Christ practices in Basel, Switzerland.
+Mirjam Crain-Christ practices practicing medicine in Basel, Switzerland.
 Crain-Christ is rated as an Elite expert by MediFind in the treatment of Neurohypophyseal Diabetes Insipidus.
-Their top areas of expertise are Diabetes Insipidus (DI), Neurohypophyseal Diabetes Insipidus, Low Sodium Level, Osmotic Diuresis, and Hormone Replacement Therapy (HRT).
+They are also highly rated in 14 other conditions, according to our data.
+Their clinical expertise encompasses Diabetes Insipidus (DI), Neurohypophyseal Diabetes Insipidus, Low Sodium Level, Osmotic Diuresis, and Hormone Replacement Therapy (HRT).

 Summary: This randomized, placebo-controlled, double-blind trial aims to investigate intranasal OXT as a novel therapeutical option in central diabetes insipidus (cDI) to improve psychological symptoms and socio-emotional functioning.
 Optionally, patients can present for additional assessments in sub-studies: * fMRI sub-study at day 14 (± 2 days) (one additional visit) * Social-stress sub-study at day 14 (...